Abortion Pill vs. Surgical Abortion: What Is the Difference?

 What does The Center for Women offer?

-If you are within 10 weeks of pregnancy and a good candidate for the abortion pill, The Center for Women provides complete care: an in-person visit with a provider, an ultrasound to confirm gestational age, both medications, detailed aftercare instructions, and a follow-up visit.
+If you are within 10 weeks and a good candidate for the pill, the clinic provides complete care: an in-person visit with a doctor, an ultrasound to confirm how far along you are, both medicines, clear aftercare instructions, and a follow-up visit.
 The cost is $380 and covers everything.

 How do I schedule an appointment?

-The Center for Women is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The cost for the abortion pill is $380 and includes your appointment, ultrasound, medications, and follow-up visit.
+The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
+The abortion pill costs $380, which includes your appointment, ultrasound, medicines, and follow-up visit.

 Is the abortion pill safer than surgical abortion?